hakimm77/lilypod-dodge/README.md

 # Lilypod Dodge
 First bigger python project, saved for nostalgia.
+Shoot other ducks, and avoid the lilypods coming from upstream!

 ## Run
-Clone and python -m lilypod_dodge.lilypod_dodge

-to start the program
+`python -m lilypod_dodge.lilypod_dodge`

 ## Bugs
 Lilypods will sometimes spawn in middle of map.